-Originally intended as a small book, “Glimpses: In which a Casual Traveler Ruminates on Passing Scenes—1989-2011″, I should like to share it with my readers in a more informal manner as a series of Blogs accessible on our website.
-The introduction and earlier blogs can be found in the archives.
+Originally intended as a small book, “Glimpses: In which a Casual Traveler Ruminates on Passing Scenes—1989-2011″, I should like to share it with my readers in a more informal manner as a series of Blogs..
+The introduction and first two “Glimpses” are in the Blog uploaded on October 2, 2016

 China: Badaling (outside Beijing): We walk the Great Wall, making the effort to traverse its (restored) length.
 Each stone put in place by human hands — and I complain of the quivering in my calves as I descend the uneven steps!
 To what ends might man be pushed?
 How far can his spirit be broken — and how many must be so broken — to appease the Great Spirit in the Sky?